Alan Lennox-Boyd, 1st Viscount Boyd of Merton: Mau Mau rebellion

-In June 1957, Lennox-Boyd, who was Secretary of State for the Colonies, received a secret memorandum written by Eric Griffiths-Jones, the attorney general of Kenya.
+In June 1957, Lennox-Boyd received a secret memorandum written by Sir Eric Griffiths-Jones, the Attorney General of Kenya.
 The letter described the abuse of Mau Mau detainees.
-The memorandum was passed on by Sir Evelyn Baring, the Governor of Kenya, who is alleged to have added a cover letter asserting that inflicting "violent shock" is the only way to deal with Mau Mau insurgents.
+The memorandum was passed on by Baring, who is alleged to have added a covering letter asserting that inflicting "violent shock" was the only way to deal with Mau Mau insurgents.
+It is clear from Hansard reports of Lennox-Boyd's answers to questions in the House of Commons that Lennox-Boyd entirely supported the Baring–Erskine regime and the attitudes that went with it.

+The hermetic seal on the flow of information about Kenya was blown by Barbara Castle, who made her own visit to Kenya for the Daily Mail and subsequently reported to the House on the government's failure to recognise "that the Africans are human beings with fundamental human rights as people".

+There seems to be no evidence that Lennox-Boyd then or later supported any movement towards the independence of Kenya.
+From his earliest years in politics he had openly admired the fascist dictators; reluctantly accepted democracy in Britain; supported the British Empire as a natural expression of racial superiority in an unequal world.
+His later joining the Monday Club was of a piece with rejecting Macmillan's adjustment of Conservatism to a post-colonial future.

-In April 2011 a Guardian report described a cache of government documents which may indicate that, despite clear briefings, Lennox-Boyd repeatedly denied that the abuses were happening, and publicly denounced those colonial officials who came forward to complain.
+In April 2011, a Guardian report described a cache of government documents which might indicate that, despite clear briefings, Lennox-Boyd repeatedly denied that the abuses were happening, and publicly denounced those colonial officials who came forward to complain.
+The cache confirmed the earlier findings of Catherine Elkins's Britain's Gulag: the brutal end of empire in Kenya.

-Personal life
+Marriage and children

-Lord Boyd married Lady Patricia Guinness (1918–2001), daughter of Rupert Guinness, 2nd Earl of Iveagh, on 29 December 1938.
-His mother-in-law, the Countess of Iveagh, had been an MP in 1927–35 and he was brother-in-law to Sir Henry ('Chips') Channon, also an MP (1935–58), making them jointly a first mother-in-law and child-in-law set of MPs.
-They had three children:
+Lennox-Boyd married Lady Patricia Guinness (1918–2001), daughter of Rupert Guinness, 2nd Earl of Iveagh, on 29 December 1938.
+His mother-in-law, Gwendolen Guinness, Countess of Iveagh, had been an MP in 1927–1935, and he was brother-in-law to Sir Henry ('Chips') Channon, also an MP (1935–1958), making them jointly a first mother-in-law and son-in-law set of MPs.

+Lennox-Boyd and Lady Patricia had three sons: